MrWolpertinger/Coffee-documentation/README.md

 # Coffee documentation
- a pdf of my coffe exploits
+ a pdf of people's coffe exploits